devenEden/java-shape-assigment/readme.md

 ## How to Use

 To use the program, simply run the index class.
 You will be prompted to select a shape and enter the relevant dimensions.
-Once you have entered the necessary information, the program will calculate and display the area and perimeter of the selected shape.
+Once you have entered the necessary information, the program will calculate and display the area and perimeter of the selected shape .

 ## Files